 - Heels-elevated trap bar deadlift – 3 x 6-8

 - Good mornings – 3 x 10

 - Bulgarian split squats – 4 x 8 per leg

 - Seated calf raises – 4 x 15

 If you’re looking for more workout programs to help you add size to your legs, check out the Fitbod app.
-You can get started with a routine that’s suited for your individual goals right away – and your first three workouts are free!
+You can get started with a routine that’s suited for your individual goals right away – and your first workouts are free!

 While genetics play a large role in the size of your legs, they’re usually not the sole reason why you have skinny legs.

 You could have skinny legs because you’re not training often enough, not lifting heavy enough, not eating properly, or lifting with improper form.
 Doing too much cardio and not doing enough total leg volume could also limit your leg gains.